Tim Commandeur

 Timothy Commandeur (born 21 June 1990) is an ARIA Award–winning Sydney-based drummer and producer, best known as the drummer in Operator Please and Panama.

 Biography

 Drumming since the age of ten, Commandeur joined Amandah Wilkinson and the band Operator Please in 2005 at age 15.
-The band performed together for six years. and toured the world and performed on major stages such as Glastonbury to Splendour In The Grass winning an ARIA Award at the ARIA Music Awards of 2007.
+The band performed together for six years and toured the world.
+They performed on major stages such as Glastonbury to Splendour In The Grass.
+Operator Please won an ARIA Award at the ARIA Music Awards of 2007.

 In 2011, Commandeur joined cousin and former Operator Please member Chris Holland to form the band Colour Coding.
 They released an EP called Proof and the duo created remixes for artists Amy Meredith and Alpine.

 In 2013, Commandeur made his first foray into a solo career, releasing an EP called Cabin Fever as Alaskan Knight.

 In 2014, Commandeur joined the band Panama and embarked on tours around the world including playing at SXSW in 2014 and Primavera Festival in 2015.